-The difference between humoral and cell-mediated immunity are mainly due to two factors like the type of an immune response and the Regulation of immunity.
+The difference between humoral and cellular immunity are mainly due to two factors like the type of an immune response and the regulation of immunity.

-Regulation of Immunity: B cell mainly regulates the humoral immunity whereas T cell regulates the cellular immunity.
+Regulation of Immunity: B cell mainly regulates the humoral immunity, whereas T cell regulates cellular immunity.

 Content: Humoral Vs Cellular Immunity

 |Definition||It is kind of adaptive immunity that produces antigen specific antibodies to destroy the antigens||It is a kind of adaptive immunity that produces antigen specific T-cells to destroy the antigens|

 |Antibody formation||Occurs||Does not occur|

 |Cells involved||B-cell, plasma cell, T-cell, macrophages||TH , TC , NK, macrophage, dendritic cells|